jock-dalby/typescript-udemy/README.md

  To stop TS compiling code if it has errors we need to add "noEmitOnError": true; to the compilerOptions object.
 If you delete the .js file created from previous compilations, a new one will not be created until we run 'tsc' in the command line and have no errors returned.

+ By adding "strictNullChecks": true to compilerOptions, the compiler will throw an error to any variables evaluating to null (not assigned to a value)

+ By adding "noUnusedParameters": true to compilerOptions, the compiler will throw an error if any function parameters are defined but not used.
+Helpful for writing more succinct code.

+You can find a detailed documentation on the TypeScript Compiler Config File (tsconfig.json) here: http://www.typescriptlang.org/docs/handbook/tsconfig-json.html

+Detailes on the Compiler Options can be found here: http://www.typescriptlang.org/docs/handbook/compiler-options.html